ctkjose/exc_docs/doc_app_structure.md

 The back-end is the facilitator of your front-end, is the grunt doing anything needed, but mainly is our place where we keep the sensitive logic secure.

-In other frameworks the interaction of your front-end and back-end is glued by web-services.
-You use web-services to get data, add and update records, etc. Building good and secure web-services is not a simple task and is very common to find a web app exposing all our their data and actions with poorly design web-services.

-The difference in EXC is that our back-end is an actual API of controllers and functions that works seamlessly and transparently with your front-end without the need of scaffolding a whole set of web-services just for your application.
-In the back-end you can leverage the versatility of PHP to access databases, connect to web-services or integrate with other systems as needed.

 # Setting up the environment #

 An EXC app can be deployed in different ways but the easiest is to serve your applications using APACHE or NGINX.